top of page

 4. Add Links (Optional)

-Just like T-Deck: add an SD card, install the Blackout Comms Link firmware, and the device should reboot and be ready to onboard immediately.
+Install the Blackout Comms Link firmware, and the device should reboot and be ready to onboard immediately.

 Enclosures are also available on Etsy, or print your own.